andyjagoe/ayuda/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build:dev`
+### `npm run build:ayuda-development`

-The same as running 'npm run build' but loads the .env.dev firebase config values for the dev environment (https://ayuda-development.web.app)
+The same as running 'npm run build' but loads the .env.ayuda-development firebase config values for the dev environment (https://ayuda-development.web.app)

-### `npm run build:prod`
+### `npm run build:ayuda-9ea45`

-The same as running 'npm run build' but loads the .env.prod firebase config values for the production environment (https://ayuda.live)
+The same as running 'npm run build' but loads the .env.ayuda-9ea45 firebase config values for the production environment (https://ayuda.live)

 ### `npm run build`